eggboixd/LilysLilAdventure/README.md

 ![Lily's Lil Adventure](https://github.com/eggboixd/LilysLilAdventure/assets/92006376/75ef654b-ca53-4da8-8443-91f19e922ff6)

 **Lily's Lil Adventure** is a school game project that implements fundamental frontend web knowledge and game logic, such as player movements and score counting using JavaScript.
-I contributed as the game developer in this project.
+I contributed as the game developer & soundtrack artist in this project.
 The theme was inspired by my friend's pet husky named "Lily".

 ## Table of Contents
 - [Features](#features)